enuchi/React-Google-Apps-Script/README.md

 <details>
   <summary>Here are some steps to take to clean up the repo if you are only using a single library</summary>

-1. Uninstall unneeded dependencies (`npm uninstall react-bootstrap ...` etc.)
+1. Uninstall unneeded dependencies (`yarn remove react-bootstrap ...` etc.)

 2. Remove the unneeded menu bar items from the server code.

 3. Remove the unneeded client code.

-4. Update the `clientEntrypoints` in the [webpack config file](./webpack.config.js) to only target the relevant apps.
+4. Update the `clientEntrypoints` in the [vite config file](./vite.config.ts) to only target the relevant apps.

 <br/>